Edward Stafford, 3rd Duke of Buckingham: Career

-In October 1483 Stafford's father was central in Buckingham's rebellion against King Richard III.
+In October 1483 Stafford's father was central in Buckingham's rebellion against Richard III.
 He was beheaded without trial on 2 November 1483, whereby all his honours were forfeited.
 Stafford is said to have been hidden in various houses in Herefordshire at the time of the rebellion, and perhaps for the remainder of Richard III's reign.
-After Richard III's defeat at Bosworth on 22 August 1485, and King Henry VII's accession to the crown, Stafford was made a Knight of the Order of the Bath on 29 October 1485 as Duke of Buckingham, and attended Henry VII's coronation the following day, although his father's attainder was not formally reversed by Parliament until November.
-The young Duke's wardship and lands were granted, on 3 August 1486, along with the wardship of his younger brother, Henry Stafford, to the King's mother, Margaret Beaufort, and according to Davies it is likely Buckingham was educated in her various households.
+After Richard III's defeat at Bosworth on 22 August 1485, and Henry VII's accession to the crown, Stafford was made a Knight of the Order of the Bath on 29 October 1485 as Duke of Buckingham, and attended Henry VII's coronation the following day, although his father's attainder was not formally reversed by Parliament until November.
+The young duke's wardship and lands were granted, on 3 August 1486, along with the wardship of his younger brother, Henry Stafford, to the King's mother, Margaret Beaufort, and according to Davies it is likely Buckingham was educated in her various households.

 Buckingham was in attendance at court at the elevation of Henry VII's second son, the future King Henry VIII, as Duke of York, on 9 November 1494, and was made a Knight of the Order of the Garter in 1495.
 In September 1497 he was a captain in the forces sent to quell a rebellion in Cornwall.

 As a young man, Buckingham played a conspicuous part in royal weddings and the reception of ambassadors and foreign princes, "dazzling observers by his sartorial splendour".
-At the wedding of Henry VII's eldest son and heir Arthur, Prince of Wales, and Catherine of Aragon in 1501, he is said to have worn a gown worth £1500.
+At the wedding of Henry VII's eldest son and heir Arthur, Prince of Wales, and Katherine of Aragon in 1501, he is said to have worn a gown worth £1500.
 He was the chief challenger at the jousting tournament held the following day.

-At the accession of King Henry VIII, Buckingham was appointed on 23 June 1509, for the day of the coronation only, Lord High Constable, an office which he claimed by hereditary right.
+At the accession of Henry VIII, Buckingham was appointed on 23 June 1509, for the day of the coronation only, Lord High Constable, an office which he claimed by hereditary right.
 He also served as Lord High Steward at the coronation and bearer of the crown.
 In 1509 he was made a member of the King's Privy Council.
 On 9 July 1510 he had licence to crenellate his manor of Thornbury, Gloucestershire, and according to Davies rebuilt the manor house as "an impressively towered castle" with "huge oriel windows in the living-quarters in the inner court".